yunuskorkmaz/docs.tr-tr/docs/framework/wcf/feature-details/using-multiple-authentication-schemes-with-wcf.md

     </behaviors>
 ```

- <span data-ttu-id="50d65-120">' İ tıklatın ve sonra aşağıdaki XML kod parçacığında gösterildiği gibi bağlama ayarlarında InheritFromHost belirtebilirsiniz.</span><span class="sxs-lookup"><span data-stu-id="50d65-120">And then you can specify InheritFromHost in your binding settings as shown in the following XML snippet.</span></span>
+ <span data-ttu-id="4020f-120">Daha sonra, aşağıdaki XML kod parçacığında gösterildiği gibi, bağlama ayarlarınızda ınherfromhost belirtebilirsiniz.</span><span class="sxs-lookup"><span data-stu-id="4020f-120">And then you can specify InheritFromHost in your binding settings as shown in the following XML snippet.</span></span>

 ```xml
 <bindings>